angelaxie2015/DataStructureAssignmentChecker/README.md

 ## With makefile

-Run '''make''' and everything is checked automatically.
+Run `make` and everything is checked automatically.

 Pros: Easy to run